Clinical RAG Prompt Template

 - Confirmatory tests: [...]

-Drug Information Prompt
+Drug Information Retrieval Prompt

-information using ONLY the provided pharmacological context.
+information from the provided pharmacological context ONLY.

 Instructions:

-3. Flag any black box warnings prominently
+3. Flag any black box warnings prominently if present in the context.

-4. Note if information is from prescribing information vs. clinical studies
+4. Note if information is from prescribing information vs. clinical studies.

-5. If dosage information is not in the context, state this explicitly
+5. If dosage information is not in the context, state this explicitly.

 Context: